Oene Djoenaidi: Career

 Once he returned, Djoenaidi worked to manage his father's coconut plantation, and traded in textiles around West Java.
 He expanded the agricultural business to lemongrass and rubber, and became known with the moniker "Lemongrass King".
 He also started a publisher, Galunggung, in Bandung.
 In 1933, during a business trip to Batavia, he met journalist Saeroen who stayed in a hostel run by Djoenaidi's son, and he agreed to invest in Saeroen's newspaper Pemandangan.
 Within Pemandangan, Djoenaidi invested a significant proportion of his personal wealth, appointed Mohammad Tabrani as chief editor when Saeroen left, and was noted to be generous in compensation to writers and employees.
 In 1940 Djoenaidi additionally raised funds through Pemandangan to repatriate Indonesians living in Mecca stranded by transport restrictions due to World War II.

-During the Japanese occupation of Indonesia, Djoenaidi was made deputy chief editor of the Japan-backed Asia Raya newspaper.
+During the Japanese occupation of the Dutch East Indies, Djoenaidi was made deputy chief editor of the Japan-backed Asia Raya newspaper.
 Following Indonesian independence, Djoenaidi along with others such as Adam Malik and Sumanang co-founded the National Press Company (Badan Usaha Penerbitan Nasional), and he became a member of its board of directors.
 Djoenaidi had significant connections with republican leaders during the Indonesian National Revolution, at one point being arrested by the Dutch due to "connection with terrorist activities".

 He died on 6 June 1966 in his home in Jakarta, having been treated for cancer.